Almaty Entry Requirements

 Includes

-Cost: Approximately USD $60-80 depending on nationality and processing time
+Cost: USD 20–80 depending on nationality and processing speed

 Visa Required

-Nationals of countries not covered by visa-free or eVisa programs must apply for a traditional visa at a Kazakh embassy or consulate
+Citizens not covered by visa-free or eVisa lists must obtain a conventional sticker visa from a Kazakh embassy or consulate.

 Arrival Process